 It doesn’t take a lot of effort to enjoy wrinkle-free travel these days as plenty of fabric options unpack smoothly.
 Broadly speaking, synthetic materials tend to fare better than natural fabrics.

-Banana Republic’s popular button-down shirt, the Non-Iron Dress Shirt is breathable, 100 percent cotton, and “ specially engineered to resist wrinkles so it stays looking crisp and pulled-together.”
+Banana Republic’s popular button-down shirt, the Non-Iron Dress Shirt is breathable, 100 percent cotton, and "specially engineered to resist wrinkles so it stays looking crisp and pulled-together.”
 The many glowing reviews seem to substantiate the company’s claim.
-Available in dozens of colors and styles.
+Available in blue and white.

 Sun-Protective Clothing for Travel

 Go ahead and bask in the sunshine without worry while wandering the road.
 Coolibar specializes in beach and everyday wear with high sun protection, blocking out 98 percent of UV radiation.
 Enjoy sun-safe travel with Coolibar’s long-sleeve T-shirt.
 For a stylish outer layer, opt for a flowing sun wrap from Solbari, an Australian brand focused on high-quality, sun-protective clothing.
-The former comes in three colors while the latter in 19.
+The former comes in six colors while the latter in thirteen.
 And this hooded baby bathing suit provides overall coverage, including to the scalp and neck.

 Odor-Fighting Clothes for Travel

 Made of 100 percent ultra-fine Merino wool, these Unbound Merino shirts are breathable, yet insulating; moisture-wicking, yet water-repelling; plus quick-to-dry and wrinkle-resistant.
 But unlike the traditional wool, this is lightweight, itchless wool.